suent/Carpenter.AzurePipelines/docs/configuration.md

 ### Carpenter.Solution.Path

 The absolute path to the solution.
-This value is determined during pipeline execution if `pipelineOperations` contains **BuildDotNet**.
+If a value is not supplied via a the variable, this value is determined during pipeline execution if `pipelineOperations` contains **BuildDotNet**.

 ## Tools Configuration